Nitesh2-0/WhatsApp/README.md

 -  MongoDB

 ## Feature of application
-- One to One Chappting
+- One to One Chating